 Man & the World/ Decayed Society

-Civilisation begins by celebrating and acknowledging man's quest for his multitude of "freedoms" and his unique creativity in finding ways to better himself within his environment.
-This hopeful beginning gives way to reflections of a society in his time, where there is a mix of consumerism, war, the Communist and Capitalist blocs' politics, and the most absolute contempt for the human condition.
+The Spanish painter explores mankind's unique creativity in finding ways to better himself within his environment.
+This hopeful beginning gives way to reflections of society in his time, where there is a mix of consumerism, war, the Communist and Capitalist blocs' politics, and the most absolute contempt for the human condition.
 Man, the world, and a Decayed Society summarise the leitmotifs of work that will show the contrast between the luminosity of a horizon opening towards a certain hope and the most tortuous paths.
-The vision of a mad society, one that has become crazed for money or that has been submitted to the constant observation of hyper-vigilance.
-Politicians and other people responsible for institutions are at the centre of the scene, and on the forgotten side are the most disadvantaged, devoured by hunger and penury.
+The vision of a mad society is one that has become crazed for money or that has been submitted to the constant observation of hyper-vigilance.
+Politicians and other people responsible for institutions are at the center of the scene, and on the forgotten side are the most disadvantaged, devoured by hunger and penury.
 "Man & the World" and "Decayed Society" are the two blocks into which this line of thought is divided.